Where We Have Been

 November 8, 2017 - Two-hour Informational Public Open House for public viewing of ATP materials and maps.

-November 14, 2017 - CMLWG Meeting No. 7 to provide input on RCVS, ATP and Parking Second Draft Alternatives.
+November 14, 2017 - CMLWG Meeting No. 7 - Provide input on RCVS, ATP and Parking Second Draft Alternatives.

-December 20, 2017 - Public Open House - (3:30-5:30pm at the Poinsettia Room, City Hall) - two-hour informational public open house for public viewing of maps and information related to the second draft improvements of the Rail Corridor Vision Study (RCVS) and the Active Transportation Plan (ATP) within the rail corridor
+December 20, 2017 - Public Open House - Public open house for public viewing of maps and information related to the second draft improvements of the Rail Corridor Vision Study (RCVS) and the Active Transportation Plan (ATP) within the rail corridor.